top of page

 (ii) your right to talk to an attorney before --or rather than-- answering police questions, which is likewise signaled by a communication to that effect.
 As to the duration of the latter, there's case law that establishes a 14 day period during which the police or another government agent cannot (re)initiate communication with you after the right has been invoked.

-Initiating or engaging in a discussion with a police officer or another government agent after having your Miranda rights communicated to you (in a custodial interrogation context), whether or not you previously asserted them, has the legal effect of an implicitly waiving those previously asserted or uninvoked rights: this translates into you forfeiting protections that could have spared you from being held to legal account for incriminating statements, as rights that could have excluded inculpating evidence from being admitted against you in a proceeding become unused.
+Yes: Initiating a discussion with a police officer or another government agent instead of, or even after having previously invoked your Miranda rights, has the legal effect of implicitly waiving those previously asserted or unused rights: this translates into you forfeiting protections (by not applying them, misapplying them, or applying them but then waiving them) that could have spared you from the admissibility of incriminating statements...

-As a brief backdrop to help explain this, the Miranda doctrine wasn’t concerned with insulating suspects from liability, or ensuring their legal interests.
+As a brief, but clarifying backdrop to help explain this, the Miranda doctrine wasn’t concerned with insulating suspects from liability, or ensuring their legal interests.
 In other words, the aim wasn't to prevent you from getting in legal trouble.
-Rather, Miranda was crafted to prevent governmental coercion of those suspected of committing --or having information about-- criminal activity (in the "custodial interrogation" context --where one would be considered a "suspect").
+Rather, Miranda was crafted to prevent governmental coercion of those suspected of committing --or having information about-- criminal activity (in the "custodial interrogation" context --where, among other things, one would be considered a "suspect").
 And the protection it affords (which can vary with the circumstance), reflects this purpose: you'll notice that Miranda reads: "you have the right to remain silent..." not "you should exercise it..." --even when failing to do as much results in its waiver.
 Accordingly, the wisdom, or its lack, of a waiver is decidedly unprotected (also note: just like you can waive previously asserted Miranda rights, you can also reinvoke Miranda rights after having previously waived them; not that you should weave in and out of its protections: you wouldn't take your seatbelt on and off while driving, or only apply it when exposed to the known risk of accidents...
-The risk of collisions isn't limited to what you think or expect.
-The risk comes from driving, just like the risk with incriminating yourself isn't limited to you only saying certain things that you think are incriminating: the risk of incriminating yourself is drawn from you talking to the police or other government agents, which can be another reason not to).
+The risk of collisions isn't limited to what you think or expect; the risk comes from driving, just like the risk of incriminating yourself isn't limited to you only saying certain things that you think are incriminating: the risk of incriminating yourself is drawn from you talking to the police or other government agents...).

 The "possession of a firearm by a felon" (also known as "felony possession") charge, which can be (in a reader-friendly oversimplification) described as "possessing a firearm while having a felony conviction (which prohibits you from possessing one)" or while having the status of "felon" can be, and often is treated as the predicate offense (the underlying felony) supplying a different felony: "Felony Firearm" charge.